|Rhizobia - Rizobia|

 |Why Use Rhizobia Inoculants? -

+|- Nitrogen is vital for plant growth.
+It is abundant in the atmosphere and in soil organic matter, but not in a form that plants can use.
 Conventional methods of providing nitrogen to plants include adding nitrogen fertilizers to the soil, or inoculating (coating) seed with nitrogen fixing bacteria.
 Nitrogen fixing bacteria convert atmospheric nitrogen to an inorganic form that is useable by plants.|

 |In addition, the provide residual nitrogen, in the soil, which can reduce or eliminate nitrogen fertilizer requirements for the next growing season.|